 It was a multifaceted, duplicitous, devious and omnipresent.
 Richard Perle acted as a semi-official member of the administration and went all over the world talking about bringing freedom and democracy to the Middle East and Saddam Hussein removed, urging the French, Germans, Danes and Dutch to participate informally.
 At one point Secretary Powell, asked me to put together a dossier tracking Richard Perle.
 I had my staff put together a host of European papers to track his remarks.
 The secretary was concerned that Perle in that semi-official government capacity was building momentum for war with Saddam Hussein.
 From that perspective he was beating the war drum.
-Others like Elliot Abrams, Douglas Feith, John Hannah, John Bolton were undermining what official Washington was trying to do in the way of
+Others like Elliot Abrams, Douglas Feith, John Hannah, John Bolton were undermining what official Washington was trying to do in the way of diplomacy with the UN or the then to be collation.
+Bolton was doing it with respect to the entire Axis of Evil at the State Department.
+Generally speaking, neoconservatives at State, Pentagon, and vice president's Office were working to either undermining official diplomatic action or to further the move towards war.94

-&lt;sup>89 National Security Council Official, Interview with Author, 11 July 2008, Washington, D.C.
+89 National Security Council Official, Interview with Author, 11 July 2008, Washington, D.C.